Luiz-Frias/the-siglet-trials/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── notebooks          <- Jupyter notebooks, including Siglet-Qubit-Simulation.ipynb
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         siglet_architecture and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata and tool configuration │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-│                         generated with `pip freeze > requirements.txt`
-│
 ├── setup.cfg          <- Configuration file for flake8
 │